Reading Bills Without the Fear: Lesson One

 Here are the most common ones:

-Notwithstanding — This word overrides other laws.
-It can cancel out limits or protections that exist elsewhere.
+• Notwithstanding — This word overrides other laws.
+It means this section prevails if it conflicts with other statutes, and it can sidestep limits or protections that previously applied.

-As determined by — This phrase hands the real decision to an agency or official instead of the legislature.
+• As determined by — This phrase hands the real decision to an unelected agency or official instead of the legislature.

 Don’t Skip the Definitions